 Step 1: Understand the types of scholarships and basic conditions

-Before embarking on your search, you need to understand the types of scholarships and the eligibility criteria.
+Before you start your search, you need to understand the types of scholarships and the criteria for approval.
 Each scholarship has its own criteria for academics, English, extracurricular activities, and essays.
-Please read carefully the information on the website of the school and the scholarship awarding organizations.
+Please read the information on the university's website and scholarship institutions carefully.

 Define clear goals:

-What major do you want to pursue, what level of study, and what is the desired scholarship level?
-Find out about the school that has the major you want to study (learning environment, internship opportunities, and employment).
-This will help you localize the right schools and scholarships.
+What field of study do you want to pursue, at what level of study, and what is the desired scholarship level?
+Find out about the school that has the industry you want to study (learning environment, internship opportunities, and employment).
+This helps you localize the right schools and scholarships.

 Clearly identify your strengths

-(academics, leadership, talents) and your family's financial needs to zone out potential scholarships.
-Don't hesitate to look into partial scholarships, as many small scholarships add up to significantly reduce the financial burden.
+(academics, leadership, talents) and your family's financial needs to narrow down potential scholarships.
+Don't hesitate to explore partial scholarships as well, as many small scholarships combined can also significantly reduce the financial burden.

 Step 2: Plan early and do thorough research

 Take note of important timelines such as application deadlines, certification exam times, and essay completion times.
-Start preparing your application as soon as possible, avoid submitting it on time.
+Start preparing your application as soon as possible, avoiding submitting it close to the deadline.

 Maintain excellent academic performance:

-An English certificate is one of the important conditions you need to pay attention to.
-The higher the score, the more it shows language proficiency and increases the competitiveness of the scholarship.
+English certificate is one of the important conditions you need to keep in mind.
+The higher the score, the more it shows your language proficiency and increases your scholarship competitiveness.

-Choose activities that you are truly passionate about and that can make an impact.
-This demonstrates your leadership, sense of responsibility, and diversity in your personality.
+Choose activities that you are truly passionate about and can make an impact.
+This demonstrates leadership, a sense of responsibility, and diversity in your personality.

 Step 4: Invest in a Personal Statement

-This is an opportunity for you to tell your story, express your personality, goals, and unique experiences.
-Take the time to write, ask teachers and experienced people to read and give suggestions to make your writing more complete.
+This is your chance to tell your story, express your personality, goals, and unique experiences.
+Take the time to write, ask teachers and experienced people to read and give suggestions to improve your writing.

 Step 5: Prepare financial documents and apply for a visa